-• Where children leave the school or college ensure their child protection file is transferred appropriately for any new school or college as soon as possible but transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt.
-This may be through an electronic system such as CPOMS or Scholarpack.
+- Where children leave the school or college ensure their child protection file is transferred appropriately for any new school or college as soon as possible but transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt.
+This will also be through electronic systems such as CPOMS or SIMs wherever possible. - In addition to the child protection file, the Designated Safeguarding Lead should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
+For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.